dome9/Python_API_SDK/README.md

 Author - Udi-Yehuda Tamar [devops@dome9.com](mailto:devops@dome9.com)

+This SDK implements a Python wrapper for the Dome9 API V2.

 # Classes

 There are 2 API classes

-Dome9ApiSDK - straight forward backend implementation
+Dome9ApiSDK - the backend implementation, used by the client class.

 Dome9ApiClient - inherit from Dome9ApiSDK class + custom client methods

-Both classes are implementing the same constructor.
+Both classes implement the same constructor.

-# Prerequisite
+# Prerequisites

-* Dome9 API keyID and secret
+* Dome9 API APIkey and secret

-* Installed python >= 2.7
+* Python v2.7 or later

 * Python modules: